stbiadmin/jdn-website/content/publication/faces/index.md

 publication:
 publication_short: (In Progress)

-abstract: Law enforcement agencies, corporations and non-Governmental organizations alike have begun to adopt Convolutional Neural Network (CNN)-based approaches to confirming individual identities via facial recognition for a variety of applications.
+abstract: Law enforcement agencies, corporations and non-Governmental organizations alike have begun to adopt ConvolutionalNeural Network (CNN)-based approaches to confirming individual identities via facial recognition for a variety of applications.
 However, the current state-of-the-art (SoTA) has been shown to be highly unreliable when comparing images of inconsistent quality, as is typical in real-world applications.
 Though the demand for such technology is strong, the current practical outcomes of its use, given these limitations, have also been quite harmful